AJTJ/mempool/README.md

 - The mempool implementions prioritize transactions based on gas price (higher = higher priority) and timestamp (earlier = higher priority if gas prices are equal).
 - Prioritization logic is handled in the `Ord` implementations in both the `InternalTransaction` and `CompositeKey` structs

-## Some Optimizations (BinaryHeap)
+## Notes on the Benches
+- The SkipSet really shines as it isn't single threaded and avoids the request/reply round trip
-- Producers never grab a lock, they just enqueue so inserts scale with CPU core
+- The BinaryHeap excels on pure insertions, as producers never grab a lock, they just enqueue so inserts scale with CPU core

+## Some Optimizations
 - `Arc<str>` inside `InternalTransaction` so that cloning an ID is one Atomic increment
 - Pre-allocation of return vectors with `with_capacity(n)` avoid reallocating during large drains